Explicit error bound of the fast multipole method for scattering problems in 2-D

 \section{Abstract}

-This paper analyze the global error of the fast multipole method(FMM) for two-dimensional Helmholtz equation.
-We first propose the global error of the FMM for the discretized boundary integral operator.
-The error is caused by truncating Graf's addition theorem, according to the limiting forms of Bessel and Neumann functions, we provide sharper and more precise estimates for the truncations of Graf's addition theorem.
-Finally, using the estimates we derive the explicit bound and convergence rate for the global error of the FMM for Helmholtz equation, numerical experiments show that the results are valid.
-The method in this paper can also be applied to the FMM for other problems such as potential problems, elastostatic problems, Stokes flow problems and so on.
+This paper is concerned with the error estimation of the fast multipole method (FMM) for scattering problems in 2-D. The FMM error is caused by truncating Graf's addition theorem in each step of the algorithm, including two expansions and three translations.
+We first give a novel bound on the truncation error of Graf's addition theorem by the limiting forms of Bessel and Neumann functions, and then estimate the error of the FMM.
+Explicit error bound and its convergence order are derived.
+The method proposed in this paper can also be used to the FMM for other problems, such as potential problems, elastostatic problems, Stokes flow problems and so on.